GustonMari/SNOWCRASH/level10/ressources/README.md

 Race conditions can lead to unexpected consequences and security vulnerabilities.
 They highlight the importance of proper synchronization and resource management in multi-process or multi-threaded programs to prevent unauthorized access or manipulation of shared resources.
 So here we have a unpredictable situatation where the race condition leads to get sometimes the password.

+We give the rights to the /home/user/level10 :
+So in /home/user/level10 :
+chmod 777 .

+And we create a script.sh to exploit this race condition explained above.

 Then we have something like this on our "Server" :
 .*( )*.
 .*( )*.